Depending on your situation, the diagnosis of insomnia and the search for its cause may include:

 - What is likely causing my insomnia?

 - What's the best treatment?

-- Should I go to a sleep clinic?
+- Should I go to a sleep clinic or sleep specialist?
 Will my insurance cover it?

 - Are there any brochures or other printed material that I can have?